 This experiment is realized with a U-shape blade we designed.
-The model (LEGO) pushes the material all along the track.
-We made the experiments with flour for two reasons: 1/we can make clean cut and shape the track very precisely, 2/the clean cut make it easier to take samples every 5 cm.
-The field with material to excavate is prepared as follow: a rectangle of 11,6 cm width per 165 cm length with a thickness of 3 mm, then 5 mm and finally 8 mm (fig. 6).
-The material lost and dumped on the side of the track is collected per 5 cm segments (figure 7a and 7b) and weighted with a digital scale with 1 g sensitivity.
-The sampling distance was chosen short enough in order to have sufficient measurements and long enough in order to be in the measurement range of the digital scale.
+The model (LEGO) pushes the material all along 164 the track.
+We made the experiments with flour for two reasons: 1/we can make clean cut and shape the track 165 very precisely, 2/the clean cut make it easier to take samples every 5 cm.
+The field with material to excavate is 166 prepared as follow: a rectangle of 11,6 cm width per 165 cm length with a thickness of 3 mm, then 5 mm and 167 finally 8 mm (fig. 6).
+The material lost and dumped on the side of the track is collected per 5 cm segments 168 (figure 7a and 7b) and weighted with a digital scale with 1 g sensitivity.
+The sampling distance was chosen short 169 enough in order to have sufficient measurements and long enough in order to be in the measurement range of the 170 digital scale.
+In order to have a direct reading of measure of the quantity of material ejected on the sides we have 171 172 set the width of the material spread on the ground equal with the width of the blade.
+Consequently there is no inactive material that stays on the side of the system which should be subtracted in the weight measurements.